stingaci/heat-tutorial/partIV/README.rst

 state only after it receives the number of signals specified in the count property.
 A timeout property specifies the time it will wait for those signals.

-Basically any resource (such as an instance) that is associated with a WaitConditionHandle will remain in the *CREATE_IN_PROGRESS* state until the WaitCondition resource that is associated with that particular WaitConditionHandle (in this case *wait_handle*) will receive a signal indicating a SUCCESS status.
+Basically the WaitConditionHandle will remain in the *CREATE_IN_PROGRESS* state until the WaitCondition resource that is associated with that particular WaitConditionHandle (in this case *wait_handle*) will receive a signal indicating a SUCCESS status.